Fatal-Crash-in-South-Carolina_-One-Dead.

 Hands-Free Driving Law

-A new hands-free driving law took effect on September 1, 2025, making it illegal to hold or support a mobile phone while operating a vehicle.
-This law seeks to reduce distracted driving ,a leading factor in many crashes.
-Initial enforcement has focused on warnings to help drivers adjust, with full penalties set to begin after a transitional period.
+A new hands-free driving law took effect on September 1, 2025, making it illegal to hold or support a mobile phone while driving.
+The goal is to reduce distracted driving, which remains a leading cause of accidents.
+Initially, enforcement has focused on warnings; however, full penalties will apply after the transition period.
+Additionally, drivers may only use devices in hands-free mode, while texting, app use, and visual interaction are prohibited.

 Operation Southern Slowdown